rohan-paul/Awesome-JavaScript-Interviews/React/Why-React-loads-faster-Virtual-DOM-Reconciliation-Algorithm.md

 Breadth-first search (BFS) is an algorithm for traversing or searching tree or graph data structures.
 It starts at the tree root (or some arbitrary node of a graph, sometimes referred to as a 'search key'[1]), and explores all of the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level.

 It uses the opposite strategy as depth-first search, which instead explores the highest-depth nodes first before being forced to backtrack and expand shallower nodes.

+### Batch Update

+ReactJS using the diff algorithm to find the minimum number of steps to update the Real DOM.
+Once it has these steps, it executes all the steps in one event loop without involving the steps to repaint the Real DOM.
+Thus, if there are more elements which get updated ReactJS will wait for the event loop to finish then, in bulk will updated the real DOM with all the updated elements.

+Once all the steps are executed, React will repaint the Real DOM.
+This means during the event loop, there is exactly one time when the Real DOM is being painted.
+Thus all the layout process will run only one time for updating the real DOM.

 ## Good Sources